Coupled Chemical Reactions: Effects of Electric Field, Diffusion and Boundary Control: Introduction

 \section{Introduction}

 Theories for chemical reactions based on the law of mass actions often ignore electric effects~\cite{brush1976kind,garber1995maxwell}, even though the reactants, catalysts and enzymes of chemistry and biology depend on charge interactions for much of their function~\cite{simpson1998maxwell,zangwill2013modern,chree1908mathematical}.
 Recently, mathematical models have been developed in the electrochemical tradition~\cite{fraggedakis2021theory,bazant2013theory,bazant2005current,van2010diffuse,bonnefont2001analysis}, some using variational princlies~\cite{wang2020field,wang2022some}.
 Here, we extend this work by proposing a general thermodynamics-consistent framework for electrochemical reactions both in the bulk and on the interface in biological systems.
-Our model naturally fits chemical reactions into the conservation laws of currents and makes it possible to use classical circuit analysis.
-Classical circuit analysis provides a coarse grain description of electrodynamics that is exact if Kirchhoff's law is applied to the total current, including the displacement current \cite{RN46001}.
 Specifically, we investigate the electric effects on the rate of chemical reactions using several reduced (`toy') models that show interesting dynamics and interactions between diffusion, reaction, and electric fields of ionic solutions.